How (Not) to Hybridize Neural and Mechanistic Models for Epidemiological Forecasting: Failure Modes

 We first evaluated vanilla neural ODEs \cite{neural-odes} and autoencoder-based neural ODE (AE-NODE) pipelines, wherein an encoder mapping observations to a latent state, followed by continuous-time latent evolution, and a decoder.
 These models perform well when all compartments are observed (Figure~\ref{sec:node-sir}, Figure~\ref{fig:ae-sir}), but their performance degrades substantially when only the infected trajectory I(t) is available (Figure~\ref{sec:node-i}, Figure~\ref{fig:ae-i}).
 (This is the most reasonable assumption since infections can be assimilated from hospitalizations and other data, but other compartments are not observed.)
 Under partial observability, the encoder–decoder formulation introduces a non-identifiability issue: multiple latent trajectories and parameter configurations can explain the same observed I(t).
 As a result, the latent dynamics can drift in unobserved dimensions while still fitting short-term observations, leading to unstable long-horizon rollouts.
 This highlights that latent continuous-time modeling alone is insufficient without additional structure to anchor the latent state.

-\subsection{Bidirectional (Adjoint-Based) Objectives Fail to Resolve Identifiability and Can Still Learn Implausible Latent Dynamics.}
+\subsection{Bidirectional (adjoint-based) objectives fail to resolve identifiability and can still learn implausible latent dynamics.}

 Inspired by Koopman autoencoders \cite{koopman} and adjoint sensitivity analysis in neural ODEs \cite{neural-odes}, we explored bidirectional training objectives.
 The adjoint formulation makes it possible to efficiently compute gradients with respect to initial conditions and model parameters by integrating an auxiliary adjoint system backward in time, effectively enabling a backward-in-time learning signal that complements forward rollout (see architecture in the Appendix; Fig~\ref{fig:ae-nde-bid}).
-In principle, this backward process can regularize latent dynamics and encourage temporal consistency across the observation window.

-In practice, however, while adjoint-based training improves optimization stability, it does not address the fundamental identifiability challenge under partial observability (Figure~\ref{fig:cde-ode-sir}).
+While adjoint-based training improves optimization stability and encourages temporally consistent latent dynamics, it does not address the fundamental identifiability challenge arising from partial observability (Figure~\ref{fig:cde-ode-sir}).
 When only the infected trajectory I(t) is observed (Fig.~\ref{fig:cde-ode-i}), backward gradient propagation constrains the latent dynamics to be self-consistent but does not introduce new information about unobserved compartments or time-varying drivers.

 Moreover, epidemic processes are intrinsically forward-evolving, governed by causal transmission and recovery mechanisms.
 However, in practice, bidirectional objectives allow the model to satisfy forward and backward consistency in latent space without learning epidemiologically meaningful dynamics.
 This suggests that optimization refinements alone cannot compensate for missing structural cues in the input signal.
 As a result, the model can satisfy both forward and backward objectives while still encoding implausible latent trajectories.
 This highlights that adjoint-enabled bidirectional learning is a powerful optimization tool, but must be complemented with structured, forward-driving signals to reliably learn interpretable and stable epidemic dynamics.